-If you need clarification about this CC License or wish to vet your use of this document, please click on the outgoing mail envelope icon in the sidebar of this blog to contact me Thanks for your cooperation!
+If you need clarification about this CC License or wish to vet your use of this document or ask for an exception to the above license (such as permission to use in a Guild meeting to educate members), please click on the outgoing mail envelope icon in the sidebar of this blog to contact me Thanks for your cooperation!

 As a somewhat long-time member of several knitting email lists where this topic has repeatedly generated heated discussion and occasionally misinformation, it is clear that knitters need access to user-friendly information on copyright and how it relates to our day-to-day knitting activities.

 In the interest of accuracy, completeness and ease-of-understanding, this document was reviewed by a panel of lawyers, librarians, knitwear designers, publishers, yarn shop owners and, of course, knitters.
 Thank you all for your help.

 I would like to especially acknowledge the advice and contributions of the following people in the development of this FAQ: Margo Lynn Hablutzel, Carolyn D’Agostino, Helen Pope, Dawn Brocco, Joan Hamer, Diane Piwko, Mary Hunt, Ruth Schooley, Colleen Hansen, Barbara Breiter and Esther Bozak.